Current Research

 Monash University, Monash IVF, Murdoch Children’s Research Institute, The University of Adelaide, Newcastle University, Mito Foundation

-The mitoHOPE Program is an mitochondrial pilot program to test the safety, efficacy and feasibility of mitochondrial donation to help determine whether mitochondrial donation could be introduced into clinical practice in Australia.
+The mitoHOPE Program is a mitochondrial pilot program to test the safety, efficacy, and feasibility of mitochondrial donation to help determine whether mitochondrial donation could be introduced into clinical practice in Australia.
+The program includes a clinical trial for at-risk individuals.
+For more information go to the mitoHOPE Program website.
+The mitoHOPE Program is funded by a $15 million Medical Research Future Fund (MRFF) grant, as well as contributions from program partners.

 Felix-Method for Separating DNA intact sperm to improve IVF Outcomes